 |We advise that you install WordPress in a folder that does not contain other files and folders as they can be overwritten by the installation script.|

-- Use HTTPS: Set the site to use HTTPS instead of HTTP.
+- Use HTTPS in the WordPress URL: Choose whether to set the site to use HTTPS instead of HTTP.
 This is only possible if there is a valid SSL certificate installed for the host.

-- Server-side cache: Choose whether you wish to enable server-side caching for improved site loading times.
-It can be enabled after the installation.
+- Enable server-side caching: Choose whether to enable server-side caching for improved site loading times.
+It can also be enabled after the installation.
 For more details, check our Enabling server-side caching for WordPress article.

-- MySQL version: Select the MySQL version that you would like to use for WordPress - MySQL 8 (default) or MySQL 5.
+- MySQL version: Select the MySQL version that you would like to use for WordPress - MySQL 5 or MySQL 8.

 - Username: Enter the username that you want to use for administering your site.
-You will be able to create additional WordPress users later, through the administrative panel of WordPress.
+You will be able to create additional WordPress users later through the WordPress Dashboard.

 - Password Again: Enter the password again.

 - Е-Mail: Enter the email address of the main user for administration.
-You will need this email for example to retrieve the password of your WordPress main user for administration (in case it is lost).
+You will need this email for example to retrieve the password of your WordPress main administrative user (in case it is lost).

-After you fill in the above fields, click on the Install button.
-If the folder you are installing to contains files/folders, you will see a warning.
+After you configure all options, click on the Install button.
+If the folder you are installing in contains files/folders, you will see a warning.
 If you want to choose another subdomain or subfolder for the installation, you need to click on the Cancel button.
 Otherwise, you can click on the Continue button.

 Note that the results of some operations are cached, so you may not see your changes immediately.
 If that happens, please allow a few minutes for the cache to expire.